Bounds on Ramsey Games via Alterations: Introduction

-To handle general graphs~$H$, Krivelevich~\cite{krivelevich1995bounding} developed in~1995 an elegant alteration~argument, showing that whp the following works: If one constructs~${G \subseteq G_{n,p}}$ by deleting all edges that are in some maximal (under inclusion) collection~$\cC$ of edge-disjoint~$H$-copies in~$G_{n,p}$, then this (a)~removes less than~$X_K \approx \tbinom{k}{2}p$ edges from each $k$-vertex subset~$K$, and (b)~yields an $H$-free graph by maximality of~$\cC$, establishing both~(ii) and~(i).
-Unfortunately, this slick maximality argument is hard to adapt to online Ramsey games, where players cannot foresee whether in future turns a given edge will be contained in an~$H$-copy~or~not.
+To handle general graphs~$H$, Krivelevich~\cite{krivelevich1995bounding} developed in~1994 an elegant alteration~argument, showing that whp the following works: If one constructs~${G \subseteq G_{n,p}}$ by deleting all edges that are in some maximal (under inclusion) collection~$\cC$ of edge-disjoint~$H$-copies in~$G_{n,p}$, then this (a)~removes less than~$X_K \approx \tbinom{k}{2}p$ edges from each $k$-vertex subset~$K$, and (b)~yields an $H$-free graph by maximality of~$\cC$, establishing both properties~(ii) and~(i).
+Unfortunately, this slick argument is hard to adapt to online Ramsey games, where one cannot foresee whether in future turns a given edge will be contained in an~$H$-copy or not (cf.~\refS{sec:intro:application}).